-If you are having trouble accessing your TRS profile information you may contact CalPCA at CalPCAHelp@dgs.ca.gov.
+If you are having trouble accessing your CalPCA Online profile you may contact CalPCA at CalPCAOnline@dgs.ca.gov.

-CalPCA definately encourages substitutions; but are ONLY considered for the first day of the course or workshop.
+CalPCA definitely encourages substitutions; but are ONLY considered for the first day of the course or workshop.

 Substitute notification to CalPCA is not required; but recommended.
 You may contact us by email at CalPCAOnline@dgs.ca.gov

 If you cannot send a substitute and must cancel out of a class., please see Cancelling Your Enrollment